Mariners make early offseason move landing Teoscar Hernández - WHIZ News

 Hernández hit .267 with 25 home runs and 77 RBIs in 131 games last season for the Blue Jays and joined Mookie Betts as the only outfielders in baseball with at least 35 doubles and 25 homers.
 Hernández was an All-Star starter in 2021 and finished that season hitting .296 with 32 homers and 116 RBIs for Toronto.

-He’ll immediately slot into the middle of Seattle’s batting order and could end up being a replacement in right field for Mitch Haniger, who is a free agent.
+He immediately will slot into the middle of Seattle’s batting order and could end up being a replacement in right field for Mitch Haniger, who is a free agent.

+“We began our offseason with the intent to add impact and length to our lineup,” said Jerry Dipoto, the Mariners’ president of baseball operations.
+“In adding Teoscar to an already solid foundation, we feel we’ve become a far more dangerous offensive club.”

-Right-handed reliever Erik Swanson and minor-league lefty Adam Macko are going back to Toronto.
-The Blue Jays were looking to clear salary for 2023 and also needed bullpen help with swing-and-miss stuff which Swanson will provide.
+Right-handed reliever Erik Swanson and minor league lefty Adam Macko are going back to Toronto.
+The Blue Jays were looking to clear salary for 2023 and also needed bullpen help with swing-and-miss stuff, which Swanson is expected to provide.

 Swanson was 3-2 with a 1.68 ERA and 70 strikeouts in 53 2/3 innings last season.

+Atkins said the groundwork for the trade started during the general manager meetings last week in Las Vegas and there were “three or four teams” with a significant interest in Hernández.

+“This market for right-handed bats like Teo, he was one of the better hitters in it.
+We are fortunate to have some depth in that area,” Atkins said.

-For now, Hernández is a one-year acquisition by Seattle as he’s entering his final season of being arbitration eligible before hitting free agency after the 2023 season.
+For now, Hernández is a one-year acquisition by Seattle.
+He is entering his final season of being eligible for arbitration before hitting free agency after the 2023 season.

-“We began our offseason with the intent to add impact and length to our lineup,” said Jerry Dipoto, Mariners president of baseball operations.
-“In adding Teoscar to an already solid foundation, we feel we’ve become a far more dangerous offensive club.”
+Hernandez made $10.65 million last year with the Blue Jays.
+He’ll turn 31 next October during what the Mariners hope is another playoff run.

+While Hernández likely slots into right field should Haniger end up leaving in free agency, the deal was not made with defense at the forefront.
+This was a move to bolster an offense that at times last season struggled to score runs and leaned a little too much on its pitching staff to win close, low-scoring games.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports